 So how do we build strong metaphors?

 1) Write down the thing you want to create a metaphor for.
 It might be an object, person, emotion, a descriptive element, concept or physical action.
-IE: Winter
+(Let’s work with “Winter“)

-2) Write down several descriptive details/attributes/free associations about it.
-IE: cold, death, frozen, snow, ice, white, blanketing, clean, fresh, frost, blizzard, biting wind, renewal, isolation
+2) Write down several descriptive details, attributes, or free associations about Winter.
+For example, cold, death, frozen, snow, ice, white, blanketing, clean, fresh, frost, blizzard, biting wind, renewal, isolation

-3) Think about the emotion/atmosphere angle you want to convey in the scene and the meaning you want to get across.
+3) Think about the emotion or atmosphere you want to convey in the scene and the meaning you want to get across.
 Light and whimsical?
-Dark and depressing?
+Dark and foreboding?
 Symbolic?
 Humorous?

-4) Create a list of possible comparables that have #2 in common while keeping #3 in mind.
+4) Create a list of possible details that have #2 in common while keeping #3 in mind.
 If you need to, start with a cliche to get your brain going, and then branch out into fresher territory.
-IE: # 3 Dark & depressing angle
+For this example, let’s say we want to go with a metaphor that will convey winter is dark and foreboding.

 Winter was…